secretstartups/handbook/people-group/engineering/offboarding/index.html.md

 graph TD
-  A[Offboarding is logged into the tracker] --> |All offboardings| B A --> |When the offboarding is voluntary| G
-  B[PEA triggers Slack command for offboarding issue] --> |Offboarding issue is created, manager is assigned| C C[Offboarding merge request is created] --> D
+  A[Offboarding is logged into the tracker] --> |All offboardings| B A --> |When the offboarding is voluntary| G B[Offboarding issue is created, manager is assigned] --> C C[Offboarding merge request is created] --> D
   D[Team member is removed from gitlab-com and gitlab-org] --> E E[1 day after: removed from Guardian] --> F